swift-server/guides/docs/log-levels.md

 #### Structured Logging (Semantic Logging)

-Libraries may want to embrace the structured logging style.
+Libraries may want to embrace the structured logging style, which renders logs in a [semi-structured data format](https://en.wikipedia.org/wiki/Semi-structured_data).

-It is a fantastic pattern which makes consuming logs in automated systems, and through grepping and other means much easier and future proof.
+It is a fantastic pattern which makes it easier and more reliable for automated code to process logged information.

-Consider the following not structured log statement:
+Consider the following "not structured" log statement:

 ```swift
 // NOT structured logging style